AleX4270/AleX4270/README.md

 ## 🌟 About Me

 I'm a beginner Fullstack Web Developer with a passion for technology and an eagerness to learn.
-My tech stack includes JavaScript, React, and Node.js.
+My tech stack includes JavaScript, Angular, PHP, Yii2 and Laravel.
 I'm dedicated to crafting functional and visually appealing websites that create enjoyable user experiences.

 ## 🔧 Technologies & Tools